jd-cal/wos_universe_reader/README.md

-# wos_universe_reader
+# WOS_UNIVERSE_READER
-An executable program that plots a universe star map from a file called universedata.json
+An executable program that plots a universe star map from a file named universedata.json

 WOSMAPREADER.exe